-- Keep children and pets away.
-Create a three-foot safe-zone around the stove. - Always use a pan with a lid that fits properly. - Keep a lid nearby to smother any flames. - Make sure you know where the pan handles are located at all times. - Use a timer to remind you when your food is ready.
+- Always use a pan with a lid that fits properly. - Keep a lid nearby to smother any flames. - Keep handles of the pans turned in. - Use a timer to remind you when your food is ready.
 As soon as the timer goes off, turn off the stove. - Keep the area around your stove clean. - Do not allow grease to build up around the stove.
 Built-up grease can catch on fire.